joshringer/python-vendor/README.md

 Because Lambda runs on a readonly filesystem, we must package up any build tools required for compilation.
-Roughly speaking, this equates for now to the "Development tools" group in amazon's yum repository, and also the relevant python-devel package for Python headers.
+Roughly speaking, this equates for now to the relevant python-devel package for Python headers.

 The following process is the current method for gathering these build tools: